dmh2000/passwordgen/README.md

 ## Conclusion

 Now I can generate my own passwords, print the output if I want to.
 But, I would never store the passwords in the clear on my computer(s).
 I would use a password manager to store them or just keep a printout handly.

+Using this tool, I typically create a page full of the pregenerated passwords and keep it in a secure location.
+Then when I need to add a new password, I use the next one on the list, write something so I'll know what site/app it is used for.
+Add it to the password manager and lock up the printout.